MrBrunotte/worldofshape/README.md

 I would like to thank my good friend [**Niklas Lind**](https://github.com/niklaslind) for his support and guidance during the development of this project.

 I would also like to thank my mentor [**Maranatha Ilesanmi**](https://github.com/mbilesanmi) and the tutors at Code Institute for their help.

+Finally I would like to thank all the tutors at Code Institute for their fantastic help in guiding me in the correct direction, especially Tim and Stephen for their patience and great tutoring!

 ### **Contact**